Does solar power really help the environment?

-For some locations, the energy fed back to the grid is paid back at the same rate in which it was purchased, known as “net-metering.”
-Unfortunately in the markets we serve, Alabama, North Carolina and Georgia, the utilities only pay back a minimal amount.
+For some locations, the energy fed back to the grid is paid back at the same rate in which it was purchased.
+Unfortunately in most of the markets we serve, Alabama, North Carolina and Georgia, the utilities only pay back a minimal amount.
 Therefore, Eagle Solar designs a system that maximizes output to closely match your energy profile yet attempts to not return an abundant amount of energy back to the grid.
 Overall, the user can see significant savings on their electrical bill as the overall cost to produce solar energy is typically much lower than purchasing it from your utility.

 Keep in mind, due to National Electric Code requirements, these solar systems do not work during a power outage.
 This is required to keep the lines free of voltage during electrical work, keeping the linesman safe.